-Each school receiving funds under 1003(a) must complete a needs assessment.
-Schools will summarize the results of the data analysis, including the data sources, used to identify the priority need(s).
-The Required Strategies are described below.
-Each school will select one or more strategies that will meet the priority identified need(s).
+Each LEA receiving funds under Title I,1003(a) must complete a needs assessment.
+LEAs will summarize the results of the data analysis, including the data sources, used to identify the priority need(s).
+Both MSDE and the LEA will provide technical assistance in developing and implementing the appropriate strategies which may include: